Jumplead/ember-cli-deploy-consul-kv-index/README.md

 ## Activation

-As well as uploading a file to Consul, *ember-cli-deploy-consul-kv-index* has the ability to mark a revision of a deployed file as `active`.
+As well as uploading a file to Consul, *@jumplead/ember-cli-deploy-consul-kv-index* has the ability to mark a revision of a deployed file as `active`.
 This is most commonly used in the [lightning method of deployment][1] whereby an index.html file is pushed to Consul and then served to the user by a web server.
 The web